Kingsley Pines History

 Kingsley Pines Camp

 It was at such a performance that Pat Coughlan, in the area visiting his sons who were attending a nearby boys’ camp, first discovered ASMC, and the beautiful property which it is situated on.
-It was while attending this concert at ASMC that Pat first envisioned starting a children’s camp.
-Pat spent his younger years attending and working at Camp Kingsley, a now non-operational boys’ camp located on Crescent Lake, Maine.
+Pat attended a concert at ASMC and began to envision starting a children’s camp.
+He spent his younger years attending and working at Camp Kingsley, a now closed boys’ camp located on Crescent Lake, about a 5 minute drive from KP.
 Inspired by his transformative time there, Pat Coughlan founded Kingsley Pines Camp in 1984.
-Pat along with his wife Joyce, built and designed a co-ed camp program based on the ideals and lessons instilled in him from his time at Camp Kingsley.
+Pat, along with his wife Joyce, built and designed a co-ed camp program based on the ideals and lessons instilled in him from his time at Camp Kingsley.

-In 2010, Pat transferred ownership of Kingsley Pines to his three sons; Devon, Carter & Drew.
+In 2010, Pat transferred ownership of Kingsley Pines to his three sons; Devon, Carter, and Drew.
 All three being former campers and counselors at Kingsley Pines.
-They along with Dan Emmons, who was appointed Director in 2022 currently oversee the camp program.
+They along with Dan Emmons, who was appointed Director in 2022, currently oversee the camp program.
 Kingsley Pines has now been providing amazing camper experiences for over 40 years!